Abhikr51/Core-Java-HMS/README.md

     - Login
     - Can view appointments.
     - Can approve or reject appointments.
-    - Put Medicines for patient.
+    - Put Medicines for the patient.
 - Patient
     - Login & Register.
     - Can book appointments.